ZL-Li/Seds/README.md

 41
 43
 ```

+On both the command line and in a command file, a newline ends a comment.

 ### -i command line option
 The `Seds -i` command line options replaces file contents with the output of the Seds commands.